Discrete SIR model on a homogeneous tree and its continuous limit: Continuous limit of the discrete model

 In this section we analyze integral equation~\eqref{int_eq} in the limit, as the tree vertex degree goes to infinity.
 Specifically, we show that in this limit the integral equation implies an equation for the susceptible population proportion.

 \begin{theorem} Consider the discrete SIR model on the homogeneous tree $\Tau$ with the vertex degree $n+1$.
 Suppose that an infected vertex infects a susceptible neighbor with the rate $\frac{1}{n+1}\eps_t$ after time $t$ of being infected, where $(\eps_t,\, t\geq 0)$ is a non-negative function.
 In addition, suppose that the other model parameters (i.e. the recovery times and the rate of self-infection) do not depend on $n$.
 Let $S_{t,n}$ be the expected susceptible population in this SIR model.
-Then, any limit point $S_{t}$ of the sequence of functions $(S_{t,n},\, t\geq 0)$,\, $n\geq 1$, must satisfy the following equation
+Let $(S_{t},\, t\geq 0)$ be a limit point of the sequence of functions $(S_{t,n},\, t\geq 0)$,\, $n\geq 1$, in the sense of the pointwise convergence.
+Then the function $(S_{t},\, t\geq 0)$ must satisfy the following equation

 where